lfn-cnti/bestpractices/README.md

 ## Get Involved

-Learn more on how to get involved by visiting the [CNTi Best Practices Wiki](https://wiki.lfnetworking.org/x/HAAxBw)
+Learn more on how to get involved by visiting the [CNTi Best Practices Wiki](https://wiki.lfnetworking.org/x/HAAxBw) and reading more about how to contribute to the [Best Practice Focus Area](https://github.com/lfn-cnti/bestpractices/blob/main/CONTRIBUTING.md).

 ## CNTi and Industry Events